sevagh/Pitcha/README.md

 ### Install

 The repository is an Android Studio project.

-To install the app, download it from the store links above, or download the app-release.apk file in app/ from this repo.
+To install the app, download it from the store links above (outdated), or build from this repo.

 ### Store links